ayoungfloof/Data_projects_TripleTen/Numerical Methods/README.md

-# Optimizing Used Car Price Predictions for Rusty Bargain
+## Optimizing Used Car Price Predictions for Rusty Bargain

-1. Description:
+**Overview**
 Rusty Bargain, a used car sales service, is developing an app to help customers quickly estimate the market value of their vehicles.
-By leveraging historical data, including technical specifications, trim versions, and pricing details, this project aims to build an accurate machine learning model to predict car prices.
-The primary focus is on achieving a balance between prediction quality, training efficiency, and inference speed to ensure a seamless user experience.

-2. Objective:
+This project leverages historical car data to build a machine learning model that predicts car prices accurately and efficiently — balancing performance with computational cost for real-time usage.

+**Project Objective**
-    - Train multiple machine learning models to predict car prices based on historical data.
+- Build regression models to predict used car prices
-    - Compare different algorithms, including Linear Regression, Decision Tree, Random Forest, and Gradient Boosting models.
+- Compare performance across Linear Regression, Decision Tree, Random Forest, and LightGBM
-    - Evaluate model performance using the Root Mean Squared Error (RMSE) metric.
-    - Optimize hyperparameters using Optuna to enhance model accuracy.
+- Optimize hyperparameters using Optuna
-    - Assess the trade-offs between model accuracy and computational efficiency to determine the most suitable approach for deployment.

-3. Data Sources:
+- Evaluate accuracy, training time, and inference speed
+- Recommend the best model for production deployment in the pricing app

+**Data Sources**
+- Dataset path: /datasets/car_data.csv
 - The dataset contains detailed information about used cars, stored in /datasets/car_data.csv, with the following key features:
     - Vehicle characteristics: VehicleType, RegistrationYear, Gearbox, Power, Mileage, FuelType, Brand, Model, NotRepaired
     - Listing details: DateCrawled, DateCreated, LastSeen, NumberOfPictures, PostalCode
     - Target variable: Price (in Euros)

-4. Approach:
-- Data Preparation:
-    - Load and inspect the dataset for missing values and inconsistencies.
-    - Perform feature engineering, including encoding categorical variables.
-    - Handle duplicate or irrelevant features to improve model efficiency.

-- Model Development:
-    - Train and evaluate Linear Regression as a baseline model.
-    - Implement Decision Tree, Random Forest, and LightGBM models.
-    - Optimize hyperparameters using Optuna to improve performance.

-- Performance Evaluation:
-    - Measure model accuracy using RMSE to assess prediction quality.
-    - Compare training time and inference speed across models.
-    - Identify the best-performing model for deployment.

-5. Tools & Libraries:
-- Data Processing: pandas, numpy, sklearn.preprocessing
-- Model Training: scikit-learn, lightgbm
-- Hyperparameter Optimization: Optuna
-- Visualization: matplotlib, seaborn, plotly

-6. Deliverables:
-- A trained machine learning model capable of accurately predicting used car prices.
-- A comparative analysis of different models, highlighting their strengths and weaknesses.
-- Insights into the impact of feature selection, hyperparameter tuning, and computational efficiency on model performance.
-- Recommendations for further improvements, including potential enhancements like dimensionality reduction or alternative boosting methods (e.g., CatBoost, XGBoost).
-- By the end of this project, Rusty Bargain will have a high-performing price prediction model that balances accuracy with efficiency, enabling a robust and user-friendly pricing tool in their app.

-- ## Model Performance Analysis Based on RMSE & Execution Time

-The results provide a detailed comparison of model accuracy (RMSE) and execution time (training and prediction).

-- RMSE (Lower is Better)
-    - Linear Regression: RMSE = 3609.58 → Worst RMSE (too simplistic, lacks flexibility).
-    - Decision Tree Regression: RMSE = 2296.02 → Significant improvement over Linear Regression.
-    - Random Forest Regression: RMSE = 2346.63 → Slightly worse than Decision Tree but provides more stability.
-    - LightGBM: RMSE = 1725.01 → Best RMSE (Boosting worked extremely well).
-    - LightGBM significantly outperformed all models, achieving the lowest RMSE (~1725), making it the best-performing model.

-- Execution Time (Lower is Better)
-    - Linear Regression: Fastest model (0.05s total), but poor accuracy.
-    - Decision Tree Regression: Very fast (0.67s total) and performs much better than Linear Regression.
-    - Random Forest Regression: Much slower (9.61s total), with no major RMSE improvement over Decision Tree.
-    - LightGBM: Slowest model (20.79s total) but provides the best accuracy.
-    - Takeaway:
-        - LightGBM had the best prediction accuracy, but at the cost of a longer training time.
-        - Decision Tree offered the best tradeoff between speed and accuracy.
-        - Random Forest took much longer to train but didn’t significantly outperform Decision Tree.

-- Final Verdict
-    - Best Model: LightGBM → Achieved the lowest RMSE (1725.01), making it the most accurate.
-    - Best Speed-Accuracy Tradeoff: Decision Tree Regression → Fast and still had a strong RMSE (2296.02).
-    - Random Forest: Didn’t provide enough improvement over Decision Tree to justify its longer runtime.

-## Overall Conclusion

-The LightGBM (Gradient Boosted Regression) model was the best-performing model among the four tested.
-It provided the highest prediction accuracy (lowest RMSE) and outperformed the Random Forest model in both accuracy and training efficiency.
-While it required longer training time compared to Decision Tree Regression, the significant RMSE reduction (~570 points lower than Decision Tree) made the extra runtime worthwhile.

-Despite LightGBM's strong performance, the dataset contains many categorical variables with high cardinality.
-Future improvements could include:
-- Dimensionality Reduction Techniques: Feature selection or more efficient encoding strategies.
-- Hyperparameter Tuning: More extensive tuning to optimize LightGBM parameters.
-- Alternative Models: Exploring CatBoost or XGBoost to see if they can improve performance further.

-Final Recommendation: LightGBM is the best model for Rusty Bargain’s used car price prediction, offering the most accurate valuation while balancing training and prediction time efficiently.
+**Tools & Technologies**

+**Methodogy**
+1. Data Preparation
+- Loaded and explored data
+- Handled missing values and removed irrelevant features
+- Encoded categorical variables
+- Performed train/validation/test split
+2. Model Training
+- Baseline model: Linear Regression
+- Trained advanced models: Decision Tree, Random Forest, LightGBM
+- Applied Optuna for hyperparameter tuning (especially for LightGBM)
+3. Evaluation Metrics
+- Root Mean Squared Error (RMSE): primary metric for accuracy
+- Recorded training time and prediction latency for each model

+**Results & Comparison**
+- Model |	RMSE:
+    - Linear Regression	3609.58
+    - Decision Tree	2296.02
+    - Random Forest	2346.63
+    - LightGBM	1725.01
+- LightGBM outperformed all other models with the lowest RMSE.

+**Execution Time**
+- Model |	Training + Inference Time:
+    - Linear Regression	0.05s (Fastest)
+    - Decision Tree	0.67s
+    - Random Forest	9.61s
+    - LightGBM	20.79s (Slowest)
+- Decision Tree provided a strong balance of speed and accuracy.
+- LightGBM required more time but delivered significantly better predictions.

+**Final Verdict**
+- Category | Winner:
+    - Best Accuracy	- LightGBM
+    - Best Speed - Linear Reg.
+    - Best Trade-off Model	-  Decision Tree
+- LightGBM is the best model for deployment based on RMSE
+- Decision Tree may be suitable for faster predictions with reasonable accuracy
+- Random Forest added training time without substantial performance gain

+**Recommendations**
+- Deploy LightGBM in the Rusty Bargain app for optimal price predictions
+- Explore CatBoost or XGBoost for further accuracy or efficiency gains
+- Apply dimensionality reduction (e.g., PCA) or more efficient encoding for large-scale deployment
+- Enhance Optuna tuning with longer trials and early stopping

+**Conclusion**

+This project demonstrates the impact of model choice and optimization techniques on predictive performance.
+By testing multiple models and tuning them with Optuna, we achieved a highly accurate price prediction model ready for integration into Rusty Bargain’s pricing platform.